 Fordham University School of Law - International Humanitarian Law Research

-- aims to provide students with the basic foundation to research international humanitarian law.
+- This course aims to provide students with the basic foundation to research international humanitarian law.
 It addresses relevant methods and sources, both print and electronic.
 The course will cover, among other topics, the following: the nature and sources of international law; the nature and scope of international human rights and humanitarian law; the reporting and monitoring mechanisms under the U.N. human rights bodies, charter-based and treaty-based; regional human rights systems (e. g. the European, Inter-American & African); travaux-preparatoires of human rights and humanitarian law instruments; the jurisprudence of human rights organizations; and asylum and refugee law.
-(2 credits)
+(2 credits, graded).